 Have you heard?
 There’s a new way to claim rebates on your next shopping trip.
-Amazon recently released Alexa rebates, which are available through Amazon’s Alexa app.
+Amazon released Alexa rebates, which are available through Amazon’s Alexa app.
 You can use these rebates to shop at whatever store you want, but your rebates will be issued via digital Amazon gift cards, loaded onto your Amazon account.

 Now, figuring out how to use Alexa rebates isn’t completely intuitive.
 You’ll have to navigate through a maze within the app to find and claim them and ensure your receipt is up to Amazon’s submission standards.

-That said, it can get you some big money back on items you were going to purchase anyways.
+That said, it can get you some big money back on items you were going to purchase anyway.
 It’s definitely worth pursuing despite the challenges.
 Plus, today I’ll be serving as your navigational guide so you can get all the money back in your pocket.